 Ibex Labs

-Solana / Rust / backend systems
+AI infrastructure / Solana / backend systems

-Production engineering for onchain systems.
+Senior backend engineering for production systems.

-Led Render ETH -> Solana migration work
+Led Render ETH → Solana migration work

 Building onchain lending infrastructure for CFi

-Backend and distributed systems background
+Backend and distributed systems background (Block/Square, IBM)

 What I do

-Solana programs and protocol integrations
+Solana programs and onchain protocol integrations

-Rust/TypeScript backend services around onchain systems
+Rust/TypeScript backend services and data pipelines

 Working products delivered end-to-end